saratavakoli77/Artificial-Intelligence/README.md

 Project4: Introduction to Scikit-learn.
 The problem was predicting customer satisfaction based on some information.
 First I cleaned data, encode categorical columns and normalize data.
 Then I used some models like KNN, Desicion Tree and Logistic Classifier (and tune hyperparameters) and compared them.
 Then I tried Bagging, Random Forest and Hard-Voting Classifier and compared them.

+Project5: Introduction to NN and image classification with NN in Pytorch.
+We have a data of products image with 52 categories.
+I design a NN model whith 4 layers that predicts category of input image.
+Then I tuned hyperparameters like learningRate, batchSize, momentum, epoch, etc.